bilalobe/PFA/README.md

     - Scalability & Performance: Handles large datasets.

 - **Celery:** A distributed task queue for running background tasks.
-- **Waitress:** A pure-Python WSGI server suitable for production deployments, especially on Windows.
+  - Features:
+    - Asynchronous Processing: Offloads tasks to background workers, improving performance.
+    - Scheduling:  Use Celery Beat to schedule tasks.

 - **Redis:** An in-memory data store used as a cache and message broker for performance enhancement.

-- **Sentry:** A real-time error tracking system.
+- **Sentry:** A real-time error tracking system for monitoring and resolving issues.

-- **TextBlob:** A Python library for natural language processing (NLP), used for sentiment analysis and other AI-powered features.
+- **TextBlob:** A Python library for natural language processing (NLP), used for sentiment analysis, translation, and spelling correction.

 ### Frontend: